-We caught up with Jennifer Halverson, who studied abroad with AIFS in Salzburg, Austria back in the Spring of 1993.
+We caught up with Jennifer Halverson, an AIFS alum who studied abroad in Salzburg, Austria back in the Spring of 1993.
 Check out what she had to say about her experience overseas and how it has made an impact on her to this day.

 How has your study abroad experience impacted your educational goals and career?